 Locally, Western Regional CASA

-CASA serves children in Boone, Cabell, Jackson, Kanawha, Lincoln, Putnam and Wayne counties.
-We will soon be serving Calhoun, Mason and Roane counties as well.
+CASA serves children in Boone, Cabell, Jackson, Kanawha, Lincoln, Putnam, Calhoun, Mason, Roane and Wayne counties.